truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 		mainMenuExecuted: 		    Returning Data: {targetId: null[=UNSPECIFIED], menuId: [menu sublink id], timestamp: [a chronological timestamp value]}
 		wblMenuExecuted: 	        Returning Data: {targetId: [Instance Id for the Webble executing menu], menuId: [menu item name], timestamp: [a chronological timestamp value]}
 	};

+	// Register Online Data Listener
+    // Lets the webble join a uniquely identified online data broadcasting virtual room for sending and receiving
+    // messages via the server online to other users.
+One must provide a unique id for the message area, an event
+    // handler method that receives all incoming messages for that room and optional if one wish to exclude the current
+    // user in the message dispatching
+    $scope.registerOnlineDataListener(msgRoomId, eventHandler, excludeSelf);

+    // Unregister Online Data Listener
+    // Lets the webble leave a uniquely identified online data broadcasting virtual room used for sending and receiving
+    // messages at their own will.
+This is an optional method.
+The system will clean up by itself if the Webbles disappears.
+    $scope.unregisterOnlineDataListener(whatRoom);

+    // Send Online Data
+    // Lets the webble sends data over the internet via the Webble server to any other webble and user online that is
+    // currently listening.
+It only works if the user has previously registered an online room. the webble must provide
+    // the room id to which the data is being sent and the of course the data which can be anything json approved.
+    $scope.sendOnlineData(whatRoom, whatData);

 -----------------------------------------------------------------------------------------------------------------